 As online scheduling of appointments for home services continues to grow, it’s clear the telephone is not going away.
 In fact, across all types of business, more than half of appointments result from a phone call.
 Offer both ways to avoid missing half of your potential opportunities.

-Call tracking provides the same kind of detailed information about phone activity that you get from web analytics.
+Call attribution software provides the same kind of detailed information about phone activity that you get from web analytics.
 It assigns unique phone numbers to specific ads or campaigns – offline AND online – so you can see which ones generate phone calls and which don’t.

 There are three types of call tracking – source-level, keyword-level, and multi-channel.
 The best type to use usually depends on the size of the business and its marketing budget.
 For most small businesses source-level and keyword-level are sufficient.